Waiting for the New Year

 Production globally is not just cars, it’s cars, light vehicles, and commercial buses.

 2. General Motors

-If you added Renault-Nissan-Avtovaz together like they have for Hyundai and Kia they are below Nissan and Ford.
+If you added Renault-Nissan-Avtovaz together as they have for Hyundai and Kia they are below Nissan and Ford.

 Toyota and Honda are halting, or cutting, production in some of their production facilities in Asia and the United States.
 Toyota says they will lose production of about 150,000 vehicles from the supply shortage.
 Toyota’s website says, “The situation in Thailand continues to be dynamic and we will continue to adjust production as necessary”.